Foundation-Devices/passport2/DEVELOPMENT.md

     make
     cp x86/release/cosign ~/.local/bin   # You can run `echo $PATH` to see the list of possible places you can put this file

-If you don't already have an openssl key, generate a Pubkey using `tools/genkeys.sh`.
+If you don't already have an openssl key, return to the repo root directory and generate a Pubkey using `tools/genkeys.sh`.
 This takes a key number as an argument.

     ./tools/genkeys.sh 1